 - B5.4.1 You will have been identified as eligible for the transitional Welsh fee if you have studied a module, incurring fee liability, towards an undergraduate qualification between 2014/15 and 2020/21 (inclusive).
-Your registered undergraduate qualification in the 2020/21 academic year is your declared qualification for continuing fee purposes. - B5.4.2 You will retain your eligibility for the transitional Welsh fee for modules studied as part of your declared qualification until one or more of the following occur: - You attain enough credits to be offered your declared qualification. - You complete your declared qualification and do not register on to a top-up qualification in the next academic year. - You withdraw entirely from your declared qualification. - You move outside the UK. - You do not study for 2 seasonal academic years (your registration lapses). - You do not study for 1 seasonal academic year and when you return, you change your registered qualification. - You withdraw from your part-time Open University qualification to study at a Full-Time Higher Education Provider (mode change).
+Your registered undergraduate qualification in the 2020/21 academic year is your declared qualification for continuing fee purposes. - B5.4.2 You will retain your eligibility for the transitional Welsh fee for modules studied as part of your declared qualification until one or more of the following occur: - You attain enough credits to be offered your declared qualification. - You complete your declared qualification and do not register on to a top-up qualification in the next academic year. - You withdraw entirely from your declared qualification. - You move outside the UK. - You do not study for 2 seasonal academic years. - You do not study for 1 seasonal academic year and when you return, you change your registered qualification. - You withdraw from your part-time Open University qualification to study at a Full-Time Higher Education Provider (mode change). - B5.4.3 You will be eligible for the Standard Welsh Fee if: - You are a new student who has not studied with The Open University before. - You have previously studied Open University modules on a standalone module basis only. - You have completed your undergraduate qualification and are starting another undergraduate module or qualification in 2021/22 or beyond.

-Version number: 1.0 Approved by: Delegate of Director, Academic Services Effective from: 1 August 2022 Date for review: March 2023
+Version number: 1.0 Approved by: Delegate of Director, Academic Services Effective from: 1 August 2023 Date for review: March 2024